...

 fire performers holding fire dragon staffs

-While the Dragon Staff is a relatively new addition to the flow arts community, its roots can be traced back centuries.
+While the Dragon Staff is a relatively new flow toy in the flow arts world, its roots can be traced back centuries.
 It originated from a Chinese weapon known as the Fei Cha, or “flying fork”.
 This trident-like weapon was a staple in both martial arts and hunting in Chinese culture.

 10 Headed Dragon Staff